serverless/blog/posts/2017-11-07-announcing-serverless-workshops.md

 # What you'll learn

 Learn how to deploy serverless APIs and applications from start to finish.

-We'll go into best practices around serverless ops, monitoring, secrets and testing.
-Our goal is to get you ready to confidently create serverless applications, and be able operationalize serverless across your team.
+We'll also cover serverless ops, monitoring, secrets and testing.
+Our goal is to get you ready to not only confidently create serverless applications, but to then feel ready to operationalize serverless across your team.

 # How to register